Analysis | The new (sort of) activist (sort of) left: Big business

 In recent years, though, two overlapping changes have shifted the calculus somewhat.

 The first is the emergence of a more vocal movement focused on civil rights, manifested in the Black Lives Matter movement.
-That’s in part a function of technological changes which forced consideration of incidents of abuse but is also in part a function of the increasing diversity of the population.
+That’s in part a function of technological changes that forced consideration of incidents of abuse but is also in part a function of the increasing diversity of the population.

 The other shift is one identified by Democratic data expert David Shor.